 No matter where you park, you can still choose whether to walk up the steps through the gorge or down.
 Follow the rim trail or take the shuttle to reach your optimal gorge trail starting point.
 And if you decide not to walk end-to-end (three miles round trip), you can exit the gorge at any of the three lots and take the shuttle or rim trails back to your car.

-I suggest parking in the Main Lot, then walking up through the gorge and assessing how you feel when you reach Cascade Cavern, about one-third of the way through the gorge.
-You can exit the trail at the Suspension Bridge or at Mile Point bridge to reach the South Lot, or continue to the Upper Lot.
+I suggest parking in the Main Lot, then walking up through the gorge and assessing how you feel when you reach Cascade Cavern, about one-third of the way through.
+You can exit the trail at the Suspension Bridge or the Mile Point Bridge to reach the South Lot or continue to the Upper Lot.

 Plan Your Day Trip to Watkins Glen